freljung/swetugg-sthlm-2024/top10.md

 ## A02:2021 Cryptographic Failures
-Failed encrpyption including no encryption, of sensitive data, at rest or in transit, that is while it stored or while it’s transmitted
+Failed encrpyption, including no encryption, of sensitive data, at rest or in transit, that is while it stored or while it’s transmitted